smeehan12/standalone-recast-tutorial/_episodes/07-skimming-reformatting.md

 {: .challenge}

 > ## Debugging Hints
 >
+> * Could temporarily reduce the number of events you run over with `AnalysisPayload` for the purposes of debugging
+>
 > * Remember you can use the `packtivity-validate` command in your yadage container to quickly check if your step definition is valid:
 >